strmprivacy/docs/docs/03-quickstart/02-batch/01-batch-jobs.md

 The next step is to instruct STRM Privacy what your data looks like.
 This is done in the _data contract_, which combines the data shape (your fields) with the privacy implications.
-In this quickstart, the [privacy demo event contract](https://strmprivacy.io/schemas/strmprivacy/example/1.3.0/) is used:
+In this quickstart, the [privacy demo data contract](https://strmprivacy.io/schemas/strmprivacy/example/1.3.0/) is used:

 <Tabs>